mrospond/tue-phish-toolkit/README.md

 - https://golang.org/doc/install
 - https://github.com/elceef/dnstwist

+## Contributors

+This tool was developed by Simone Pirocca.

-### License
+## License

 ```
-A Toolkit for Tailored Phishing

-The MIT License (MIT)

-Copyright (c) 2020
+Phish Toolkit, Copyright (c) 2020, Eindhoven University of Technology
+Released under the MIT license (MIT)

+Phish Toolkit is an extension of Gophish - Open-Source Phishing Framework Copyright (c) 2013 - 2020 Jordan Wright
+Released under the MIT license (MIT)

 Permission is hereby granted, free of charge, to any person obtaining a copy
-of this software and associated documentation files (the "Software"), to deal
+of this software ("Gophish Community Edition") and associated documentation files (the "Software"), to deal
 in the Software without restriction, including without limitation the rights
 to use, copy, modify, merge, publish, distribute, sublicense, and/or sell
 copies of the Software, and to permit persons to whom the Software is